 She moved to the operations side of the business and became a Branch Service Manager.
 Two years later, the Complex Business Service Officer position opened up.
 “Once again, my manager was knocking at the door, asking, ‘What more would you like to do?
 Where do you think your career is going?’”
 With a little encouragement, she applied and got the job.

-Today, Stefanie is Senior Vice President and Branch Manager of Morgan Stanley’s Phoenix subcomplex in Arizona, overseeing 39 Financial Advisors and $5.2 billion in assets under management.
+Today, Stefanie is Executive Director and Branch Manager of Morgan Stanley’s Phoenix subcomplex in Arizona, overseeing 40 Financial Advisors and $5.1 billion in assets under management (as of September, 2022).
 Looking back on her career, she knows it’s “priceless to have a mentor, someone who can look deep within you and see that underlying desire to do more, tap you on the shoulder and let you know you’re doing a great job.”

 Outside of Morgan Stanley, Stefanie finds time to give back to help others.
 Learning about the Women’s Enterprise Foundation during a Saturday morning coffee with a friend six years ago led to her involvement as a board advisor then a board member.
 She’s also a Court Appointed Special Advocate for Maricopa County, another volunteer opportunity introduced to Stefanie by a friend.
 “My friends and family know my passion for helping children and desire to be a parental figure and mentor in a child’s life,” says Stefanie.

-After completing several interviews, training and background checks, she was assigned a 12-year-old girl from the foster care program last year.
+After completing several interviews, training, and background checks, she was assigned a 12-year-old girl from the foster care program.
 “As I have given to her, she’s also given back to me,” says Stefanie of the girl she calls “one of the most resilient, positive children I have ever met.”
 After spending so much time in the system, “she still smiles and bounces back in the face of disappointment.”

 Stefanie’s other accomplishments include having earned a patent for helping develop personal trading software that monitors activity in the accounts of research analysts and portfolio managers and compares it to that of their firms.
 This is her “proudest moment professionally.”